Jelly Donut Pull-Apart Focaccia

 No Sourdough Starter?
 Use Yeast Instead!

 Don’t have sourdough starter?
-You can use instant yeast instead!
+You can use instant yeast or active dry yeast instead!
 Here’s what to do:

 • 75g active sourdough starter